EtainUpton/Assessment2019MachineLearning-Statistics/README.md

 *	20% Infer; Appropriate analysis of the relationship between the median house price and whether the house borders the river, with good explanations of the analysis.
 *	60% Predict; Well-trained neural network providing decent predictions of house prices based on the other variables.
 Good explanations of how to use the neural network and how it works.

+                                                                   ***

 ##### Etain’s refresher on how to add a Jupyter Notebook:
+It had been a few months since I'd used Jupyter Notebook, so I had forgotten the basics on how to use it correctly.
 I reviewed a repository I previously submitted for a different module in which I had submitted a Jupyter Notebook (https://github.com/EtainUpton/52465Programming-for-Data-An.-Assignments).
+I was able to quickly remind myself of how to correctly use the Jupyter Notebook again.

 I accessed Jupyter via the Anaconda Navigator as shown in the below screenshot;

 ![Screenshot](JupyterNotebookImage.jpg)